 Which One Should You Choose?

 Balls, skeins, and hanks are all good to work with.
 It depends upon the knitter's preferences.
 Most yarn stores sell in hanks.
-If you are someone who likes to keep the yarn in a bowl, then a ball of yarn will be the best fit for you.
-If you like keeping the yarn in containers then a skein would be the perfect yarn for you.
+If you like using yarn bowls to keep your yarn clean and neat as you knit or crochet with it then a ball might be the best shape for you to use.
+If you like keeping the yarn in containers, then a skein would be the perfect yarn for you.
 Similarly, if you like keeping the yarn in large containers then a hank would be the yarn for you.